Getting to Courchevel

 Airport Car Hire / Car Rental

-Renting a car can be a good option, particularly if you’re staying for less than a full week, or you want to visit other ski areas (Champagny en Vanoise, the backdoor into La Plagne and Les Arcs, is less than 30 minutes’ drive from the lower Courchevel villages) or if you are flying into one of the smaller airports with fewer transfer options.
+Having a car is useful, particularly if you’re staying for less than a full week, or you want to visit other ski areas (Champagny en Vanoise, the backdoor into La Plagne and Les Arcs, is less than 30 minutes’ drive from the lower Courchevel villages) or if you are flying into one of the smaller airports with fewer transfer options.

-Public Bus Services from the Airports to Courchevel
+Public Bus Services from Nearest Airports to Courchevel

 Altibus (www.altibus.com) provides bus services from Geneva, Lyon and Chambery airports.
 The Chambery service only runs on certain days – susually Fridays, Saturdays and Sundays, but check with Altibus.